Actopan Municipality, Hidalgo: Culture

 The festivities in Actopan are the celebration in honor of the San Nicolas de Tolentino patron that takes place on September 10.
 Another important festivity is the Day of the Dead celebration.
 During this holiday relatives bring flowers and food to their loved ones in the cemetery.
 The main festivity is the foundation of the town on July 8.
 This celebration include the use of mechanical games and castles that produce fireworks.

-Current facts
+Demography

 As of 2015, the municipality had a total population of 56,429.
 About 3000 residents of the total population speak an indigenous language, mainly otomi.
 The principal religion is Roman Catholicism.